sudhanshuraheja/golem/README.md

     port = 22
 }
 ```
 Golem only looks for Terraform resources of type `digitalocean_droplet` to add to the server list.
+You can include any number of tfstate files.

-To view all connected golem servers, you can run the servers recipe
+To view all connected Golem servers, you can run the servers recipe
 ```bash
 $ golem servers
 Name      Public IP        Private IP      User       Port  Tags                                                Hostname